 The MCC of a merchant can be identified in one of 3 ways:

 - Use the online Visa supplier locator tool.
 Visa is the only one of the major card networks that provides a searchable public directory of merchants and their MCCs.
 You can use it to look up your most-visited merchants.

 - Review past credit card purchases.
-Through online banking or a monthly statement, you can look at a purchase category for any given credit card transaction.
+If you go to your credit card statement, you can look at a purchase category for any credit card transaction.
 You may consider making a small purchase at a retailer as a test to find the MCC of that particular location.

 - Ask an associate at the merchant location.
 A sales clerk or store manager can often provide the store’s MCC.